-22.5 The scrutineers may:
+21.5 The scrutineers may:

-a) Check the eligibility of a car or of a driver's equipment (cf. Articles 27.1 and 30.13 of the present Regulations) at any time during the Competition.

-All competitors must submit for each vehicle the following original items to the scrutineer at the latest at scrutineering for the first race in which they take part, and whenever requested:
+- a) Check the eligibility of a car or of a driver's equipment (cf. Articles 26.1 and 29.13 of the present Regulations) at any time during the Competition.
+All competitors must submit for each vehicle the following original documents to the FIA Technical Delegate at the latest at scrutineering and whenever requested: - TCR Technical Form, - Homologation form for the safety cage, - Certification for the catalytic converter. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied, - c) Require a competitor to pay the reasonable expenses for the exercise of the powers mentioned in this article,

-- Homologation form for the safety cage, - Certification for the catalytic converter. - b) Require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied, - c) Require a competitor to pay the reasonable expenses for the exercise of the powers mentioned in this article, - d) Require a competitor to supply them with such parts or samples/drawings and any other information as they may deem necessary. - e) In accordance with Article 11.14.2.a of the FIA International Sporting Code, the FIA Technical Delegate may carry out, or have carried out by scrutineers with delegated authority, any checks he feels necessary to verify compliance of cars entered in the Competition in relation to eligibility or safety, at any time until the conclusion of the Competition.
+- d) Require a competitor to supply them with such parts or samples/drawings and any other information as they may deem necessary. - e) In accordance with Article 11.14.2.a of the FIA International Sporting Code, the FIA Technical Delegate may carry out, or have carried out by scrutineers with delegated authority, any checks he feels necessary to verify compliance of cars entered in the Competition in relation to eligibility or safety, at any time until the conclusion of the Competition.